 There are also a few different places to rent a kayak in Panajachel, including right on the public beach (Playa Publico).
 However, we would probably recommend heading over to Santa Cruz for kayaking and renting from Los Elementos.

 We have rented there often in the past because they have better selection and starting from there you are closer to the volcanoes.
-They also offer guided tours, kayak-cliff jump tours and kayak-cliff jump-hike tours.
+They also run one of the best all-day adventure tours that includes kayaking, swimming, hiking, rock climbing, cliff jumping (optional, obviously), archery, trampolines and, if you behave, even some time to relax with a view.
+This trip is very popular with families.

 Visit the Lacustre Museum in Panajachel